 The other thing that people were downright scared of when it came to jump gates was how much energy was required to establish a stable wormhole capable of instantaneously moving fleets through them.
 The things were powered by huge fusion reactors and capacitors and the energy contained within the system was immense.
 Theories abounded that if a jump gate were to explode the level of destruction would be of biblical proportions.
 That’s why most gates were built on the far side of a star system, as far away from any inhabited world as possible.

 He reached down to where his oversized carry-on bag was and patted the old-fashioned hardcopy Siriusian passport in an outer pocket where he could reach it.
 Although he scanned the documents with the space yacht’s crew when he came aboard sometimes the Human Federation Jump Gate Control Service (now there was a mouthful) sent their inspectors aboard random ships for checks.
 The HFJGCS took their jobs very seriously, especially in the Sol System.

 Mostly they were looking for criminals, smugglers, slavers, the occasional pirate, and the other dregs of society that professional bounty hunters went after.

-In his bag and the two other bags that he checked were some gifts for some other people on Earth.
-It was awhile since he’d been on Earth, not since before what was quickly becoming known as the Great Coup.
-Getting back to Earth when you weren’t a Human Federation citizen, such as one from Midas or Sirius, was always a pain in the ass.
+In his bag and the two other bags that he checked were some gifts for some other people on Terra.
+It was a while since he’d been on Terra, not since before what was quickly becoming known as the Great Coup.
+Getting back to Terra when you weren’t a Human Federation citizen, such as one from Midas or Sirius, was always a pain in the ass.
 It was as if the HF went out of its way to alienate those from other star nations and from what he heard they weren’t much better to HF citizens from their colonial worlds either.